Urology Billing Services in Virginia

 Why Virginia Urology Practices Need Specialized Billing

-Virginia's healthcare market includes 25,000+ physicians, and urology practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Virginia Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect urology procedure coverage and medical necessity requirements.
+Virginia's healthcare market includes 25,000+ physicians, and urology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) on the commercial side and Cardinal Care (unified Medicaid managed care brand since 2023) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect urology procedure coverage and medical necessity requirements.
 Generic billing teams without VA specific knowledge leave revenue on the table.

 Urology billing itself is complex.
 Urology involves procedures across office, outpatient, and inpatient settings.
 The CPT code selection for a cystoscopy (52000) changes based on what's done during the procedure: biopsy (52204), stent placement (52332), tumor fulguration (52234).
 Each variation has different documentation and reimbursement.
-When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 6 Virginia Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving urology practices from Virginia Beach to Norfolk and across Virginia.
+When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 5 Cardinal Care (unified Medicaid managed care brand since 2023) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving urology practices from Virginia Beach to Alexandria and across Virginia.

 Code